erlihs/app4bb/apps/wiki/introduction/quality.md

 # Simplicity, Scalability, and Security

+It is more of a mindset than processes and techniques.
+Always:

+- "do you really need this" instead of "how you need this"
+- only the bare minimum of traffic between user's device and server
+- navigation guards on the firs line

 ## Simplicity

 Focus on creating intuitive, efficient, and maintainable systems that meet user and stakeholder needs: